JOwen-ster/JOwen-ster/README.md

 - 👋 Hiya!
 My name is Owen
-- 👀 I’m interested in Python and Svlete!
+- 👀 I’m interested in Python and Svelte!
 - 💞️ I’m looking to collaborate on algorithms and backends
 - 📫 Reach me via Discord `typos.`